-C. Concentration of Credit Risk
+Concentration of Credit Risk - Investments

-The Commission's investment policy places no limit on the amount that may be invested in any one issuer.
-As of June 30, 2019, the Commission does not have an investment in one issuer greater than 5% of total investments.
+Concentration of credit risk is the risk of loss attributable to the magnitude of the Commission's investment in a single issuer.
+The Commission places no limit on the amount invested in any one issuer.

+As of June 30, 2020, the Commission does not have investments in any one issuer that exceed 5% of total investments.